OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                 3. SO - Is there support to change that through plug-ins?
                 4. NM - No need to do that, just change the XML.
             2. NM - We have made plug-in examples of all the components we could think of; there may be a few others.
-            3. RGr - Is it possible to disable SSO?
+            3. RGb - Is it possible to disable SSO?
                 1. NM - OpenWIS v4 does not use SSO by default; you have to enable SSO if you want it.
 You can do that, but CGN will not create new users in your SSO.
 CGN has built-in security that you can use out of the box.
 If you are currently using SSO then you might need a way to port your User accounts from your v3 SSO to the v4 CGN database.
         4. Developer Conference - when and where is best to embed Overlay Approach skills?
             1. PR - Can we just take a poll of how many coders each organisation is likely to have who will need training in the Overlay approach: